 CLIENTS AND ONGOING PROJECTS

-- Many of our clients are putting policies in place aimed at slowing the spread of COVID-19.
-In these cases, we will follow client instructions on whether or not to pull Nabholz workers from their facility
+- Many of our clients have policies in place to address COVID-19.
+In these cases, we will follow client instructions regarding working in their facilities.

 PERSONAL HEALTH & SAFETY

-We are encouraging all employees to exercise caution and take all appropriate health and safety measures.
+We are encouraging all employees to get fully vaccinated, exercise caution, and take all appropriate health and safety measures.
 Here are some essential tips everyone should follow:

 - Avoid touching your eyes, nose, or mouth with unwashed hands.

 - Clean your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer that contains at least 60% alcohol.